 NAME DESCRIPTION ColorantControl?
 The ColorantControl resources that define the ordering and usage of inks in print modules.
 Component Component SHALL specify the substrate that will be printed on.
 The most common Component used is unprinted paper.
-Resource/@ExternallD of a Component that describes the unprinted media SHOULD be identical to the Resource/@ExternallD of the referenced Media.
+Resource /@ExternalID of a Component that describes the unprinted media SHOULD be identical to the Resource /@ExternalID of the referenced Media .
 DigitalPrintingParams Specific parameters to set up the machinery.
-Any process coordinate transformations that apply to DigitalPrinting SHALL be specified in the respective parent Resource/ @Orientation or Resource/ @Transformation.
+Any process coordinate transformations that apply to DigitalPrinting SHALL be specified in the respective parent Resource/@Transformation .